ankorstore/yokai/docs/modules/fxhealthcheck.md

 ## Usage

-This module will enable Yokai to collect registered [CheckerProbe](https://github.com/ankorstore/yokai/blob/main/healthcheck/probe.go) implementations, and make available to the [Checker](https://github.com/ankorstore/yokai/blob/main/healthcheck/checker.go) in its dependency injection system.
+This module will enable Yokai to collect registered [CheckerProbe](https://github.com/ankorstore/yokai/blob/main/healthcheck/probe.go) implementations, and make them available to the [Checker](https://github.com/ankorstore/yokai/blob/main/healthcheck/checker.go) in its dependency injection system.

 You can register probes for `startup`, `liveness` and / or `readiness` [checks](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).